silvareal/info-educatie-judet-44RT/README.md

         Notes: Further development of the interface might require us to reorganize again }

+        -think of a design for the logs page ( should be simple ){
+        Status: In-progress
+        }

-        -think of a design for the logs page ( should be simple ) -on users management, have the make moderators on the AppBar and create ALL the rules for banning users -create specific actions for moderators
+        -on users management, have the make moderators on the AppBar and create ALL the rules for banning users {
+        Status: In-progress,
+        Notes: Added the button on snackbar and rethinked the design of the manage users page }

+        -create specific actions for moderators

         -finish readAll, readOne, create, delete, update pages{